 Automated workflows can automate repetitive tasks and reduce human error.
 Fewer errors means less risk.
 It also improves productivity and provides easier communication and collaboration.
 When it comes to product development, you ideally need to be able to transform a concept into an app that a customer can demo test as fast as possible.

-“By doing this, you can get feedback from your customers quickly, while also monitoring user behavior to continually roll out changes and improvements,” explains Stefan Månsby, Senior Director of Product Management and Big Data at Basefarm – an Orange Business Services company.
+“By doing this, you can get feedback from your customers quickly, while also monitoring user behavior to continually roll out changes and improvements,” explains Stefan Månsby, Senior Director of Product Management and Big Data at Basefarm – an Orange Business company.

 Speed, however, isn’t the only ingredient.
 Operational efficiency also has to be strengthened to increase development productivity.
 That's why it makes sense for administrators and developers to collaborate in DevOps teams that have common workflows to provide a foundation for seamless teamwork.